Sag-Dev/gamedev-templates/game_development/GDD.md

 ## Target platform & minimum/recommended hardware
-What are the target platforms, and what is the minimum and recommended hardware the user needs to run the game, e.g.:
+What are the target platforms, and what is the minimum and recommended hardware the user needs to run the game? e.g.:

 *Platform: PC
 Minimum specs: i3, 1050